ManuGithubSteam/Surface3ProArch/README.md

 Now when this is done, you can check with the Gnome Tweak tool if it should start on login.

 If it is listed, we are nearly there.
 As Gnome tries to mimic Windows we need to trust the application once so it will be exectured.

 To do that, just go with Nautlius in the autostart folder and execute the .desktop file once.

 ## Battery life

 To get longer battery life we need to start powertop as root.
 My battery went up from 3 hours to 7 hours :-)

+__Note:__ Maybe you have to reattacht the Surface cover to reactivate it because of sleep stuff in powertop

 ### Sudo rules